maxbates/cogeneration/README.md

 - Tests are in `/test`
 - Test by running `pytest`
 - Test directory structure should ~ match the `/cogeneration` directory structure, with `_test.py` suffix.
+- Many long-running tests are marked as slow and can be skipped by running `pytest -m "not slow"`

 ## License